sunaku/tork/README.md

 2. Forks to evaluate your test files directly and without overhead.

-It relies on file modification times to determine what parts of your Ruby application have changed and then uses Rake's `String#pathmap` function to determine which test files in your test suite correspond to those changes.
+It relies on file modification times to determine what parts of your Ruby application have changed and then determines which test files in your test suite correspond to those changes using a simple lambda mapping function.

 Features